joao-frohlich/cpython/Doc/library/traceback.rst

    attribute accessed (which also happens when casting it to a :class:`tuple`).
-   :attr:`~FrameSummary.line` may be directly provided, and will prevent line lookups happening at all. *locals* is an optional local variable mapping, and if supplied the variable representations are stored in the summary for later display.
+   :attr:`~FrameSummary.line` may be directly provided, and will prevent line lookups happening at all. *locals* is an optional local variable dictionary, and if supplied the variable representations are stored in the summary for later display.

    :class:`!FrameSummary` instances have the following attributes: